 Cancer vaccines.
 Just like vaccines help your body find measles or polio viruses, cancer vaccines help your immune system find cancer cells.

-Vaccines are made from your cancer cells.
+Vaccines that treat existing cancer are called therapeutic vaccines.
+These vaccines may be made from your cancer cells.
 Doctors take them out of your body and use them to make the vaccine.
 Once it’s ready to help your cells find and attack the cancer, it goes back into your body.

-One cancer vaccine, sipuleucel-T (Provenge), treats prostate cancer that has spread.
+One cancer vaccine, sipuleucel-T (Provenge), is used to treat some prostate cancer that has spread.
+Two others that have been approved are talimogene laherparepvec (T-VEC), for some advanced melanoma skin cancers and TICE BCG for some bladder cancers.
 Other vaccines against breast, lung, and brain cancers are being studied in clinical trials.

-Preventive vaccines are available to guard against human papillomavirus (HPV) and hepatitis B, which can lead to liver cancer.
+Preventive vaccines can protect against the formation of cancer and guard against human papillomavirus (HPV) and hepatitis B, which can lead to liver cancer.

 Finding an effective cancer vaccine has proven more difficult than researchers had thought.
 Because cancer cells have many ways to hide from your immune system, they can be hard to track down.